Dabgan/SnowShop/README.md

 # SnowShop

-This project is an online snowboarding shop based on the React.js library.
+This project is an online shop with snowboard equipment, based on the React.js library.
 Check the live version [here](https://snow-shop.netlify.app).

 ![main view](https://i.imgur.com/YIF0kwX.png "main page preview")

 The basic assumptions were to create imitation of an online shop where you can select and sort products at categories / prices and then add them to your shopping cart.
 The shopping cart is based on localStorage.
-I also plan to implement a login/registration system where you will be able to add products to the shopping cart assigned to your account.

 ![basket](https://i.imgur.com/Mk4JuyZ.png "shopping cart preview")